davicedraz/ota-update/README.md

     </a>
 </p>

-# OTA firmware update handler
+# OTA Server - Easy firmware update

-##### API (Express server) and React web app to managing and automatically send the last version firmware files to IoT embedded devices.
+##### Express server and React web App to managing and automatically deploy the last version firmware to IoT embedded devices.

 ### About